 Approximately 50-70 percent of eggs inseminated by ICSI will fertilize normally.
 ICSI, when necessary, helps to optimize the chance of pregnancy with IVF.

 One risk of this procedure is damage to the egg.
 Not all eggs undergoing ICSI will fertilize normally, and not all embryos that result from this procedure will develop normally.
 Thousands of children have been born as the result of IVF cycles in which the eggs were fertilized by ICSI.
 There is still some question about whether or not male infants born as a result of this procedure will have normal fertility.

-We also occasionally suggest “TBS ICSI” (TBS stands for “to be sure”).
+We also occasionally suggest TBS (“to be sure”) ICSI.
 While rarely encountered, defects in sperm fertilizing function can occur.
 TBS ICSI assures that such a defect will not result in complete failure of fertilization at the time of the initial IVF attempt.
 For couples in which the male has never fathered a pregnancy, doing ICSI on a few of the oocytes retrieved at the time of an initial IVF procedure helps to ensure that at least some of the oocytes will fertilize.